 Brian is a theater artist, musician, and creative producer.
 He is a co-founder of Rady&Bloom Collective Playmaking, an interdisciplinary theater company creating new music plays in New York.
 Brian received a BFA in Theater and Creative Writing at Northwestern University in Chicago, IL.
 Brian is bringing the Foundry closer to under-served communities, building on the company’s environmental sustainability, and spearheading the Women in Tech series.
 He is also manages the Tribeca Location and directs the classroom with ease and panache.
 He enjoys macrobiotic cooking, sewing, drawing, writing, putting stuff together, and making trips to Materials for the Arts.

-Emma – UES Location Manager
+Raymond – UES Location Manager

 Jake is the Foundry’s robot-builder-extraordinaire.
 The brains behind some of our most exciting and advanced projects, he inspires kids and teachers alike to take their robots to the next level.
 He holds a BA in studio art from Bard College, and likes to spend his free time tinkering, fixing things, gardening, and building his own lamps.
 Fun fact: Jake grew up on sculpture park in upstate NY.